These are the differences between a smart TV and Chromecast

 What is it?

 A smart TV is a television that you can connect to the internet.
-All smart TVs have a platform where you can find apps, games and other applications.
-The range of apps is different, but at least you can find YouTube, Netflix and a web browser on every smart TV.
+All smart TVs have a platform where you can find apps, games, and other applications.
+The range of apps is different, but at the very least you'll find YouTube, Netflix, and a web browser on every smart TV.
+The selection of available apps can also change over time.
 Every television brand has its own platform.
 Samsung has a Smart Hub that works on Tizen.
 LG uses WebOS 2.0 and WebOS 3.0.
 The TVs from Sony and Philips work with Android TV.

 A Chromecast is an HDMI stick that you plug into your television.
 With the integrated Wi-Fi receiver, it sends content from a mobile device to your TV or monitor.
-From apps like Netflix, NPO, Spotify, Videoland, YouTube, HBO GO, NOS, Plex, Vevo, Chrome, Deezer and TuneIn Radio you can send images and sound to your television with one click.
+From apps like Netflix, NPO, Spotify, Videoland, YouTube, HBO GO, NOS, Plex, Vevo, Chrome, Deezer, and TuneIn Radio, you can send images and sound to your television with one click.
 These apps must be installed on your smartphone or tablet.
-A Chromecast does not have apps of its own.
+Keep in mind that the selection of available apps is temporary and can change over time.
+A Chromecast doesn't have apps of its own.

-With a smart TV you can do a lot of things you can do with a Chromecast, but there are a few clear differences between the two.
-With a smart TV you use apps without the intervention of other devices.
+With a smart TV you can do a lot of things you can also do with a Chromecast, but there are a few clear differences between the 2.
+With a smart TV, you use apps without the intervention of other devices.
 You only need your remote to point out what you want.
-A Chromecast is a link between your TV and smartphone, tablet or laptop.
+A Chromecast is a link between your TV and smartphone, tablet ,or laptop.
 You send the apps from your device to the television via the Chromecast.